-- 2.4 Identify Network Gaps when reviewing land development applications and determine the best method to bridge the gap: preservation of existing forests, vegetation, and/or landscape features, and/or planting of a new corridor with reforestation, landscaping and/or street trees. - 2.5 Continue to require mitigation during the development review process for impacts to regulated environmental features, with preference given to locations on-site, within the same watershed as the development creating the impact, and within the green infrastructure network.

-2.6 Strategically locate off-site mitigation to restore, enhance and/or protect the green infrastructure network and protect existing resources while providing mitigation.
+- 2.4 Identify Network Gaps when reviewing land development applications and determine the best method to bridge the gap: preservation of existing forests, vegetation, and/or landscape features, and/or planting of a new corridor with reforestation, landscaping and/or street trees. - 2.5 Continue to require mitigation during the development review process for impacts to regulated environmental features, with preference given to locations on-site, within the same watershed as the development creating the impact, and within the green infrastructure network. - 2.6 Strategically locate off-site mitigation to restore, enhance and/or protect the green infrastructure network and protect existing resources while providing mitigation.

 The PPS indicates that the regulated system on-site will be impacted with the majority proposed to be protected by reforestation.
-A TCP1 is required with this review, which shows that 44.32 acres of the required woodland conservation requirement will be met as 31.90 acres of woodland preservation and 12.42 acres of reforestation.
+A TCP1 is required with this review, which shows that 44.27 acres of the required woodland conservation requirement will be met as 30.80 acres of woodland preservation, 13.46 acres of reforestation, and 0.17 acre of off-site credits.